Geography

-Geography (from Ancient Greek γεωγραφία geōgraphía; combining gê 'Earth' and gráphō 'write', literally 'Earth writing') is the study of the lands, features, inhabitants, and phenomena of Earth.
+Geography (from Ancient Greek γεωγραφία geōgraphía; combining gê 'Earth' and gráphō 'write', 'Earth writing') is the study of the lands, features, inhabitants, and phenomena of planet Earth.
 Geography is an all-encompassing discipline that seeks an understanding of Earth and its human and natural complexities—not merely where objects are, but also how they have changed and come to be.
 While geography is specific to Earth, many concepts can be applied more broadly to other celestial bodies in the field of planetary science.
 Geography has been called "a bridge between natural science and social science disciplines."

-The history of geography as a discipline spans cultures and millennia, being independently developed by multiple groups, and cross-pollinated by trade between these groups.
-Geography as a discipline dates back to the earliest attempts to understand the world spatially, with the earliest example of an attempted world map dating to the 9th century BCE in ancient Babylon.
+The history of geography as a discipline spans cultures and millennia, having been independently developed by multiple groups and cross-pollinated through trade between them.
+Geography as a discipline dates back to the earliest attempts to understand the world spatially, with the earliest example of an attempted world map dating to the 9th century BC in ancient Babylon.
 Origins of many of the concepts in geography can be traced to Greek Eratosthenes of Cyrene, who may have coined the term "geographia" (c.
 276 BC).
 The first recorded use of the word γεωγραφία was as the title of a book by Greek scholar Claudius Ptolemy (100 – 170 AD).
-During the Middle Ages, geography was influenced by Islamic scholars, like Muhammad al-Idrisi, producing detailed maps of the world.
+During the Middle Ages, geography was influenced by Islamic scholars, such as Muhammad al-Idrisi, producing detailed maps of the world.
 The Age of Discovery was influential in the development of geography, as European explorers mapped the New World.
-Modern developments include the development of geomatics and geographic information science.
+Modern developments include geomatics and geographic information science.

-The core concepts of geography consistent between all approaches are a focus on space, place, time, and scale.
+The core concepts of geography that are consistent across all approaches are space, place, time, and scale.
 Today, geography is an extremely broad discipline with multiple approaches and modalities.
 The main branches of geography are physical geography, human geography, and technical geography.
-Physical geography focuses on the natural environment, human geography focuses on how humans interact with the Earth, and technical geography focuses on the development of tools for understanding geography.
+Physical geography focuses on the natural environment, human geography on how humans interact with the Earth, and technical geography on developing tools for understanding geography.
 Techniques employed can generally be broken down into quantitative and qualitative approaches, with many studies taking mixed-methods approaches.
 Common techniques include cartography, remote sensing, interviews, and surveying.